wdv4758h/vimscript-handbooks/README.markdown

 in _Pandoc_-markdown format.

-At the moment there are two handbooks, one for every folder:
+At the moment there are three handbooks, one for every folder:

 d.conway
 :	Dr. Damian Conway